 2. Data Collection

 The accuracy of predictions depends on the quality and completeness of data.
-Sources include:
+Sources include CRM systems, IoT sensors, ERP systems, and external APIs.

 3. Data Preparation